thiagopires00/nmapAuto/README.md

 # nmapAuto
+Open a terminal in the nmapAuto folder

-1- Run sudo bash requirements.sh
+Run "sudo bash requirements.sh"
-2- Run sudo ./runNmap.sh
+Run "sudo ./runNmap.sh"
-3-Thats it
+Thats it

 How it works